ritixing/recipe-basket/README.md

 # recipe-basket
-Place to collect user's recipe list and is inngredients.
+Place to collect user's recipe list and its inngredients.